terrencepreilly/darglint/README.md

 # Darglint

+Check out the [poster](./docs/poster.pdf) about darglint which was presented at pycon!

 A functional docstring linter which checks whether a docstring's description matches the actual function/method implementation.
 *Darglint* expects docstrings to be formatted using the